ange1a-j14/TicTacToe/README.md

 # TicTacToe
-TicTacToe game that can be played in terminal with two players.
+TicTacToe game that can be played in terminal with two players or one player against your computer.